consensus-shipyard/ipc/docs/subnet.md

 $  ./bin/ipc-infra/mine-subnet.sh 84711d67cf162e30747c4525d69728c4dea8c6b4b35cd89f6d0947fee14bf908
 ```

 The mining process is currently run in the foreground in interactive mode.
-Consider using screen, tmux, or nohup so as to not block your terminal.
+Consider using screen or tmux so as to not block your terminal.

 ## Running a subnet with several validators